tylersuehr7/chips-input-layout/README.md

 `setShowDetailedChipsEnabled(boolean)` |  True if clicking a chip should show its details.
 `setCustomChipsEnabled(boolean)` | True if user is allowed to enter custom chips.
 `setMaxRows(int)` | Changes maximum number of rows used to display chips.
+`setTypeface(Typeface)` | Changes the typeface of the ChipsInputLayout and all associated textual-based components.
 `setChipTitleTextColor(ColorStateList)` | Changes text color of each chips' title and subtitle.
 `setShowChipAvatarEnabled(boolean)` | True if each chip should show an avatar icon.
 `setChipsDeletable(boolean)` | True if each chip should be deletable by the user.